micahgodbolt/fluent-ui-react-staging/specs/ExampleSpec.md

 ## Use cases

-> If applicable, call out specific use cases, or specific cases to consider that take context into consideration.
+> If applicable, call out specific use cases for the component that are exceptional.
 >
 > Example:
 >